-Hazardous materials may be disposed of at the local Hazardous Waste Disposal site or onpost Convenience Center.
 Small quantities of household cleaner are permitted in household trash.
 Paint must be left out to evaporate.
 Empty paint cans and dried paint can be disposed of in normal household trash.
-Campbell Crossing cannot accept propane tanks, refrigerators, air conditioners, tires, batteries or mattresses of any size.
-Tires and batteries may be dropped off at the auto hobby shop located on base.
-For information on the disposal of specific items, please contact (270) 798-5695.
+Cadence Communities cannot accept propane tanks, refrigerators, air conditioners, tires, batteries or mattresses of any size.

+For information on the disposal of specific items, please contact your community office.